 Then it’s business as usual.
 Loosely cover and allow the rolls to rest and rise one more time.
 They’ll get nice and puffy in about 1 hour.

-The honey butter will soak down into all the cracks and crevices and the sea salt makes that honey flavor pop.
-They’re crucial.
+You know I’m a big fan of finishing touches and trust me when I say: the brush of honey butter and sea salt are the best.
+The honey butter soaks into all the cracks and crevices and the sea salt makes that honey flavor pop.

-Honey Whole Wheat Dinner Rolls
+What to Serve with Whole Wheat Dinner Rolls

 - 1 cup (240ml) whole milk, warmed to about 110°F (43°C)

 - 2 and 1/4 teaspoons Platinum Yeast from Red Star instant yeast

 - 1/2 cup (115g; 1 stick) unsalted butter, softened to room temperature (cut into 4 pieces)